tonethar/IGME-235-Shared/notes/holmes-part-1.md

 9) See myCourses for submission instructions

 ## IV.
-Screenshots of today's version
+Screenshot of today's version

 ***Here's an example - without any CSS or presentational markup it's NOT at all attractive, but it is readable!***